Asabeneh/30-Days-Of-Python/RESOURCES.md

 # Learning Resources

 Use resources with a purpose.
 Read a narrow section, run a small example when possible, and write one observation or question.
 The links below are selected to support the course rather than replace it.
+For visual explanations, use the [video-resource standard](VIDEO_RESOURCE_STANDARD.md) and the [timestamped video catalog](VIDEO_RESOURCES.md); every video has a written alternative.

 ## Python and engineering